ari-feiglin/DaFAQ/details/Usage.md

 * @ - any symbol (save a space)
 * S - must be a space
 * '/', '.', ',' - must be one of these characters
+* e - end of input mask (any input past this will be considered valid input).
+Not including an e limits the size of input to the size given by the input mask.
+    If the e isn't at the end of the input mask, all subsequent characters will be ignored.

 Looking at our example input mask "LLLSNN,SNNNN", we can see that we must input three letters, then a space, then two numbers, a comma, a space, and then four numbers. <br />